First Territorial Capitol - Plan your visit

 - Closed holidays

-- Suggested contribution $3 adults, $1 students; Kansas Historical Foundation members and children five and under admitted free
+- Suggested contribution: $3 adults, $1 students; Kansas Historical Foundation members and children five and younger admitted free

 - Portions ADA accessible.
 Please notify us prior to your visit if you or a member of your party requires accommodation for special needs or disabilities.